MitchellShiell/test.github.io/README.md

 Overture is an ecosystem of research software tools, each with narrow responsibilities, designed to address the adapting needs of genomics research.

+Song commonly works in tandem with our file transfer and object storage service, [Score](https://github.com/overture-stack/score).
+As Song manages the verification and tracking of files and associated metadata, Score runs in parallel to facilitate file transfers and object storage.

-The Overture **Data Management System** (DMS) is a fully functional and customizable data portal built from a packaged collection of Overtures microservices.
+These tools are part of the Overture **Data Management System** (DMS), a fully functional and customizable data portal built from a packaged collection of Overtures microservices.
 For more information on DMS, read our [DMS documentation](https://www.overture.bio/documentation/dms/).

 See the links below for additional information on our other research software tools: